MallickRaku/newproject/README.md

 # newproject
-this is going to be my new project repository auther : Rakesh Mallick
+this is going to be my New Project Repository.
+Auther : Rakesh Mallick